Met4FoF/agentMET4FOF_sensors/README.md

-# Met4FoF use case machine learning
+# Met4FoF use case hardware sensors

 This is supported by European Metrology Programme for Innovation and Research (EMPIR) under the project